MicrosoftDocs/well-architected/well-architected/architect-role/fundamentals.md

 **Regional expansion**.
 Consider future expansion of the workload into multiple regions.
 A design that's limited to a single region will need to be heavily refactored for multiple-region deployment, and that can be a costly change.
 There's even more complexity if the workload design needs to accommodate multiple geographies with different compliance requirements.
 Make sure that your design factors in any reasonable prediction about regional expansion.

 **Product roadmaps**.
+Understand what your product has accomplished and where it's headed.
 In your design, don't include components that are on the path to deprecation.
-Likewise, features currently in a preview state will eventually be released (or not).
-Staying ahead of problems by using preview features can be highly advantageous.
-The workload will be prepared to go to production soon after the features are released.
 Include preview features in your design only after you do careful risk analysis.
 Ship only features that have a tolerated risk profile.
+Staying ahead of problems with preview features can help prepare the workload for production.

 ## Design for supportability